LECOM School of Pharmacy FAQ

 LECOM School of Pharmacy requires two letters of recommendation.
 One of the letters must be from a science professor.
 The other letter can be from anyone else except a friend, family member or co-worker.
 A letter of recommendation from a pharmacist is recommended.
 All letters of recommendation are submitted through PharmCAS.
 PharmCAS allows students to submit up to four letters of recommendation.
 PharmCAS will send the letters to the schools you apply to once they receive them from your recommender.

 No. All transcripts should be sent directly to PharmCAS.
-If you are accepted into the Pharmacy Program, then we will require you to send to LECOM an official transcript from each school you have attended.
+If you are accepted into the Pharmacy Program, then you will be required to send LECOM an official transcript from each school you have attended.

 The admissions committee will start to meet in September and continue meeting through May to make decisions on files.
 LECOM makes decisions on a rolling basis.
 All admissions decisions will be sent via U.S. mail.
 LECOM cannot release any information on your file by phone or e-mail.